 Marium Begum’s Husband Abdul Hamid went for fishing in Hatdabra canal in the Sundarban along with two fellow fishermen after Azaan.
 While they were fishing a tiger swooped on him and dragged him into the deep forest while his fellow fishermen escaped unhurt.
 Later, forest guards recovered the bruised body from the deep forest.
 Marium is just one of about 3,000 “tiger widows” in the Sundarbans.

-Marium is bearing the wound of lost of her husband.
-The day she lost him is described as “The day remains nightmare for me forever.
+Marium is bearing the wound of losing her husband.
+She descirbe the day with a pain , “The day remains nightmare for me forever.
 Noisy birds were circling my hut.
-There were bad omens everywhere. & My heart was beating in rush.
-I told him not to go but there was no food to eat so he has to leave and never come again”
+There were bad omens everywhere.
+And my heart was beating in rush.
+I told him not to go but there was no food to eat so he has to leave and never come again” – Marium

 75 year old Momresh Sekh lost his left eye to an attack by a tiger in 1969.
 He was accompanied by his uncle who hit the tiger with the branch of a tree.
 A jagged scar runs from his head to the back of his skull.
 Lumps of flesh were torn from his chest and thigh.
 He is blind in his left eye.